 What are the famous places to see in Switzerland?

-St. Moritz is one of the top mountain destinations to visit, not only in Switzerland but across the world.
-The natural beauty of the town lies in glistening lakes, rugged mountain peaks, alpine forests and plenty of sunshine for most part of the year.
+1. St. Moritz: St. Moritz is one of the top mountain destinations to visit, not only in Switzerland but across the world.
+The town's natural beauty lies in glistening lakes, rugged mountain peaks, alpine forests, and plenty of sunshine for most of the year.

-Coupled with that are palatial resorts and hotels which offer a gamut of exciting activities like biking, hiking, watersports in the summer, and skiing, skating, and bobsledding in the winter.
+Coupled with that are palatial resorts and hotels which offer a gamut of exciting activities like biking, hiking, watersports in the summer, and skiing, skating, and bobsledding in the winter Switzerland packages.

-The town is divided into two parts- St. Moritz Dorf which refers to the village lying on the upper level overlooking the lake, and the other one is St. Moritz Bad, which is the lower level of the town along the lake.
-The town is one of those few places that are a blend of French, Italian, German, Roman, and an array of cultures, all in one place.
+The town is divided into two parts- St. Moritz Dorf, which refers to the village lying on the lake's upper level.
+The other one is St. Moritz Bad, which is the lower level of the town along the lake.
+The city is one of those few places that are a blend of French, Italian, German, Roman, and an array of cultures, all in one place.

 Location: Engadin Valley, Switzerland